 Electricity Prices are overall lower in deregulated markets.

-The average prices for residential or commercial customers are lower when they have an option to choose a plan that fits their usage.
+The average prices for residential or commercial customers are lower when they have the option to choose a plan that fits their usage.

-When you have an option to choose your own plan you can decide to go with a longer or shorter-term contract, use a variable or fixed price plan, or choose a plan that gives you free electricity at night.
+When you have the option to choose your own plan you can decide to go with a longer or shorter-term contract, use a variable or fixed-price plan, or choose a plan that gives you free electricity at night.

 There are many options, and the best way to ensure you are consistently getting the best rate is to compare all of the different options.

-With hundreds of plans to compare from, this can be a nightmare.
+With hundreds of plans to compare, this can be a nightmare.
 We offer a comprehensive comparison tool here at SlashPlan.